iyezhiyu/Mask_RCNN_on_YCB_Benchmarks/README.md

 ## Introduction
 This project aims to use YCB benchmarks to train a Mask RCNN.
-However, because all the training images contain only one instance, so this model can only detect well when the images contain only one instance.
+However, this model can only detect well when the images contain only one instance.
 To use a model which can detect many instances of the YCB objects in an image, see [Mask_RCNN_on_YCB_Video_Dataset](https://github.com/iyezhiyu/Mask_RCNN_on_YCB_Video_Dataset).

 ## Image Processing Steps